sait-wbdv/winter-2021/_posts/2021-03-16-view-route-parameters.md

 - Summarize the characteristics of a REST API.
 - Identify common convensions for REST APIs.

+### Terminology
+Endpoint segment
+: The bits of a URL located between the slashes `/` in a URL.
+In `GET /posts/latest/comments`: `posts`, `latest` and `comments` are endpoint segments.

+Route parameter
+: A named endpoint segment in a route handler.
+Example: `GET /users/:id`.

+Search/URL parameter
+: The name/value pairs that are included after the `?` in a URL.
+Example: `GET /users?sort=asc` where `sort` is the name and `asc` is the value.

 ### Materials
 - [Best practices for REST API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/)